acoli-repo/corpus-tools/src/TT-CQP.md

-Contrary to CQP, in TT-CQP you can sort the results on anything, and not only on pattributes, so `sort A match.text_year` will sort the results in A on the year of the text (for match), and `sort A head.pos` will sort by the part-of-speech tag of the head of match/target.
+Contrary to CQP, in TT-CQP you can sort the results on anything, and not only on pattributes, so `sort A match.text_year` will sort the results in A on the year of the text (for match), and `sort A head[1].substr(pos,0,1) descending` will sort in descending order by the first letter of the part-of-speech tag of the first token to the right of the head of match/target.
+Instead of descending you can also use DESC.

 ### Statistics